 You can use this deferment until you withdraw from or complete the rehabilitation training program.

-To apply, fill out the form and send it to your servicer (it's the same form as the graduate fellowship deferment).
+To apply, fill out the form and send it to your servicer.
 A program official must certify your enrollment.

 Summer Bridge Deferment